Individual - Taxes on personal incomeLast reviewed - 20 January 2023

 Income from profit distribution (e.g. dividends) is taxable at a flat PIT rate of 15%.

 Individual activity income is taxed depending on the amount of income received.
-PIT calculated at the 15% flat rate on taxable income is reduced by applying a PIT credit, calculated according to special formulas.
+PIT calculated at the 15% flat rate on taxable income is reduced by applying a PIT credit, calculated according to special formulas (effective rate may vary from 5% to 15%).
 Please see Business income in the Income determination section for more information.

-Other income not specified above is taxed at a PIT rate of 15% if income amounts do not exceed EUR 148,968 per calendar year.
+Other income not specified above is taxed at a PIT rate of 15% if income amounts do not exceed EUR 202,188 per calendar year.
 A 20% PIT rate is applicable to income exceeding this threshold.
-No decrease of this threshold is foreseen.

 Local, state, or provincial PIT rates